setarcos/linux_on_stm32/README.md

 Kernel
 ======

-Current kernel is 5.14.12 comming from buildroot.
+Tested with kernel 5.14.12 comming from buildroot.
+Tested with kernel 6.7.0-rc4.

 I2C
 ====